 Adolescent depression, suicide, and anxiety are increasing at alarming rates.
 Recent studies indicate that as many as one in five teens suffers from clinical depression.
 As parents, we all want to see our kids succeed in school, in sports, and in life.
 But sometimes well-intentioned parents on top of the intensity of comparing themselves to the unreal expectations and messages they get from social media, have created a pressure cooker for many kids.
-If they aren’t the star athlete, or don’t have a 4.5 GPA, they begin to feel that they are somehow less than.
-These unrealistic expectations are creating over-scheduled, depressed, and anxiety riddled young adults.
+If they aren’t the star athlete or don’t have a 4.5 GPA, they begin to feel that they are somehow less than.
+These unrealistic expectations are creating over-scheduled, depressed, and anxiety-riddled young adults.

-I recently attended a great talk by Peak Performance Coach Kirsten Jones and adolescence expert, Dr. Dolly Klock, for parents seeking ways to help their teenage daughters navigate these high stake issues and find a pathway to a more balanced, healthy and happy life.
+I recently attended a great talk by Peak Performance Coach Kirsten Jones and adolescence expert, Dr. Dolly Klock, for parents seeking ways to help their teenage daughters navigate these high stake issues and find a pathway to a more balanced, healthy, and happy life.

 Here are my top 9 takeaways from the event:

-1. Don’t over- or under-react to their moods
+1. Don’t over-or under-react to their moods

-There are a lot of technical terms used to describe what’s happening to the 100 billion brain cells in the average teen brain: pruning, mylination, synapses, remodeling…in laymen’s terms, they are moody and they will make poor decisions.
+There are a lot of technical terms used to describe what’s happening to the 100 billion brain cells in the average teen brain: pruning, myelination, synapses, remodeling…in laymen’s terms, they are moody and they will make poor decisions.
 So as parents, if you can step back and understand that a lot of what’s happening is normal, expected, and something they can’t control, then you can approach these tough teenage times with more empathy and understanding and less anxiety and stress, which will help all parties involved.

-2. Promote self care
+2. Promote self-care

 I love this new buzz phrase that has become a mantra now for the kids.
-If we can teach our teenage girls self care at this age, think how much better off they will be for the rest of their lives.
+If we can teach our teenage girls self-care at this age, think how much better off they will be for the rest of their lives.
 It’s about knowing and recognizing when your cup is getting too full and then doing something to empty it before it causes damage either emotionally or physically.
 The biggest culprit is not getting enough sleep.
 This one is HUGE.
 It affects their moods, their ability to perform on the playing field and in the classroom, as well as their health.
 Parents need to advocate and take whatever steps necessary to ensure their teenagers are getting 8-10 hours of sleep each night.
-Other obvious self-care remedies include cutting back on the screens, eating well, meditation/mindfulness and downtime.
+Other obvious self-care remedies include cutting back on the screens, eating well, meditation/mindfulness, and downtime.

 3. Name it to tame it

 High-achieving kids have a lot of pressure and stress and it can manifest itself differently.
 Anxiety is a common complaint in teens, but unlike stress, where you know what’s worrying you, anxiety can be hard to define and difficult to pinpoint the origin.
-In fact, it’s more about how you react to it, then the actual anxiety itself.
+In fact, it’s more about how you react to it than the actual anxiety itself.
 You start to feel anxious about feeling anxious.
 In Dr. Lisa Damour’s new book Under Pressure, she discusses the concept of ‘name it, to tame it’.
 Most importantly, make sure your kids know that it’s OK to feel anxious.
 Anxiety is a normal reaction to stress and it’s the body’s fight or flight response, it’s not a bad thing.
 Then they can start to recognize it and name it (I’m feeling anxious).
 Then, help them to try to understand the source.
 This will help them to not overreact and not allow it to get out of control.
 By naming it, they are taming it.
-If anxiety seems to be a consistent issue for your child, or is getting in the way of their usual functioning, seek the help of their physician or a mental health professional.
+If anxiety seems to be a consistent issue for your child or is getting in the way of their usual functioning, seek the help of their physician or mental health professional.